Instinctive Meditation · Sydney

 What if I feel like I don't have time to meditate?

-This is a natural thought given the busy-ness inherent in our lives.
+Life - work, kids, multiple responsibilities - can feel so busy, it can feel hard to find time to meditate.
 As a father of 2 with a demanding job — I get it.
-The good news is you can benefit the most.
+The good news is that developing a meditation practice can both enhance our productivity and create the feeling of spaciousness.
 Start small, with simple, portable practices that help you find balance, enhance clarity and create more flow.
 A conscious breath before a meeting, a few minutes of conscious body relaxation before picking up the kids — can transform the texture of a demanding day.
 The benefits of meditation are both instantaneous and compound over time.

 Person meditating at sunrise